Additive problems with almost prime squares

 In his first paper, Hooley \cite{Ho} gave a proof, conditional upon the Generalized Riemann Hypothesis, of a conjecture made by Hardy and Littlewood some 30 years before \cite{HL}: the number of representations of an integer $n$ in the form

 in primes $p$ and non-zero integers $x_1, x_2$ as $n \rightarrow \infty$ is asymptotic to

 In particular every sufficiently large number is representable in this form.
 The Generalized Riemann Hypothesis (GRH) was removed a few years later by Linnik \cite{Li} who used his dispersion method to obtain the first unconditional proof of the Hardy-Littlewood problem.
-The proof could be greatly streamlined and simplified once the Bombieri-Vinogradov theorem became available, cf.\ e.g.\ \cite{EH}.
-The best error term in the asymptotic formula was recently established by Assing and the first two authors \cite{ABL} by invoking in addition the theory of automorphic forms.
+The proof could be greatly streamlined and simplified once the Bombieri-Vinogradov theorem became available, cf.\ e.g.\ \cite{HoBook}.
+The best error term $O_A(n (\log n)^{-A})$ in the asymptotic formula was recently established by Assing, Blomer and Li \cite{ABL} by invoking in addition the theory of automorphic forms.

 In his last paper, Hooley \cite{Ho2} returned to this topic and considered a refined version.
-He showed that every sufficiently large number is representable as a sum of a prime and two squares of \emph{squarefree} numbers and gave a lower bound for the number of such representations of the expected order of magnitude.
-At first sight this appears to be easy -- squarefree numbers can be detected by zero-dimensional sieve, so only a little bit of inclusion-exclusion is required.
+He showed that every sufficiently large number is representable as a sum of a prime and two squares of \emph{square-free} numbers and gave a lower bound for the number of such representations of the expected order of magnitude.
+At first sight this appears to be easy -- square-free numbers can be detected by zero-dimensional sieve, so only a little bit of inclusion-exclusion is required.
 On second thought, a major issue emerges: to sieve out even a fixed number of squares of primes, one needs an asymptotic formula for \eqref{1} with $d_1 \mid x_1$, $d_2 \mid x_2$.
 However, the quadratic form $d_1^2 x_1^2 + d_2^2 x_2^2$ fails to have class number one, in fact very soon it even fails to have one class per genus, and hence there is no convolution formula for the number of ways it represents a given integer.
 Without such a formula, all approaches to the Hardy-Littlewood problem and its variations become very problematic.
 Hooley finds an ingenious (but rather ad hoc) way to circumvent this issue altogether for the particular problem at hand.